groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/image-to-mhtml.md

     format:
         # format loop
-        - icon: "far fa-html5"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.

           link: "https://docs.fileformat.com/web/mhtml/"